Permafacture/data-oriented-pyglet/README.md

 Performance
 ===========

-The difference between examples/first.py and examples/polygons.py increases with number of polygons drawn.
-On my Celeron 2 CPU laptop I gewt 250 vs 500 FPS with 150 polygons and 30 vs 150 FPS with 1000 polygons.
+The difference between `examples/first.py` and `examples/polygons.py` increases with number of polygons drawn.
+On my Celeron 2 CPU laptop I get 250 vs 500 FPS with 150 polygons, and 30 vs 150 FPS with 1000 polygons.

 In a more complete game example with pymunk running 2D physics, the original version ran at 50 FPS and the Numpy-ECS version at 150 FPS.
-Having pyglet treat positions and angles as write-only arrays, and rendering treat them as read-only, the components were created in shared memory and multiprocessing was used to run the physics and rendering as seperate processes using the shared memory for inter process communication (IPC).
+Having pyglet treat positions and angles as write-only arrays, and rendering treat them as read-only, the components were created in shared memory and multiprocessing was used to run the physics and rendering as seperate processes.
+The shared
+memory made up most of the inter process communication (IPC).
 The result was 180 FPS for the physics and 600 FPS for the rendering.

 History
 =======